btruhand/blog/_posts/2020-07-13-being-an-early-mentor.md

 # The third mentee

 The third mentee is more recent.
-This mentee in terms of technical skills is somewhere in between the first and second mentee, not too experienced but not a complete blank slate.
-A big difference is that I have personally grown with regards to my technical skills and also outlook on tech.
+In terms of technical skills this mentee is somewhere in between the first and second mentee, still inexperienced overall but not a blank slate.
+This time I have personally grown with regards to my technical skills from my time with my first and second mentee.
 I've refined my thoughts and experience a bit more and had more time to polish it.
 I still hold some strong opinions regarding particular positions related to the software craft, but I think I can say that I am more flexible than before.